peterjc/galaxy_blast/tools/ncbi_blast_plus/README.rst

 =====================================

-These wrappers are copyright 2010-2014 by Peter Cock (The James Hutton Institute, UK) and additional contributors.
-All rights reserved.
+These wrappers are copyright 2010-2014 by Peter Cock (The James Hutton Institute, UK) and additional contributors including Edward Kirton, John Chilton, Nicola Soranzo, Jim Johnson, and Bjoern Gruening.

 See the licence text below.

 Currently tested with NCBI BLAST 2.2.29+ (i.e. version 2.2.29 of BLAST+), and does not work with the NCBI 'legacy' BLAST suite (e.g. ``blastall``).